Shaggy (musician): Further releases (2002–2009)

 Over the course of his next two albums, Shaggy saw his popularity decline in the United States.
 In October 2002, Shaggy released his second album for MCA, Lucky Day.
-While the album went on to sell 352,000 copies in the United States and become certified Gold by the RIAA, it was considered a sales dissapointment in contrast to those of Hot Shot.
+While the album went on to sell 352,000 copies in the United States and become certified Gold by the RIAA, it was considered a sales disappointment in contrast to those of Hot Shot.
 MCA, who had been banking on the album's success to get the label through a poor financial year, subsequently went under, and was absorbed into sister label Geffen Records in July 2003.
 Shaggy's only album on Geffen, 2005's Clothes Drop, was even less of a success, only selling 40,000 copies, and he parted ways with the label the following year.

 Despite this, both albums were more successful internationally.
 Lucky Day was more successful in Europe, especially with heavy airplay for the single "Hey Sexy Lady".
 Shaggy re-made the Scooby-Doo theme song on the soundtrack titled "Shaggy, Where Are You?"
 Shaggy also recorded the theme for the 2002 movie Showtime.
 Shaggy's last top 40 single in the United States was "Angel" from the album Hot Shot.
 On March 11, 2002, Shaggy and Ali G released "Me Julie" from the soundtrack to the film Ali G Indahouse.
 The song sold 300,000 copies in the United Kingdom, as stated by the Official Charts Company.
 It spent 14 weeks on the UK Singles Chart, peaking at number two.

 Shaggy was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.